J.P. Crawford Player Props: Mariners vs. Guardians

-After going 0-for-2 in his most recent game, J.P.
-Crawford and the Seattle Mariners take on the Cleveland Guardians (who will hand the ball to Cal Quantrill) at 4:10 PM ET on Sunday.
+J.P.
+Crawford -- 2-for-4 in his most recent game -- will be in action for the Seattle Mariners against the Cleveland Guardians, with Aaron Civale on the hill, on April 7 at 4:10 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Guardians.
+In his most recent appearance, he racked up two hits (going 2-for-4) against the Angels.

 J.P.
 Crawford Game Info & Props vs. the Guardians